Force over Distance: Chapter 28

 //Name one time.//

 //When we’d made it back from the seed ship, you addressed the AI, out loud, in front of Eli and Chloe.
-You verbally respond to things I project at you at least once a day.
+You verbally respond to things I project at least once a day.
 At least.
 You stare into space really intently.
 You—//

 //Right.
 You’ve made your point,// Rush snapped. //Let's get this over with.//